Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 2. Run the project's CI-equivalent lint check (see Testing Strategy)
 3. Run the full product build (see Testing Strategy)

-Each of the three checkboxes in Testing Strategy should be marked complete only after step 1 above confirms the wording fix is present in the working tree.
+Each of the three checkboxes in Testing Strategy should be marked complete only after it has been run, **after** step 1 above confirms the wording fix is present in the working tree.

 ### Pre-Existing Lint Issue Discovered (Not Caused by This PR)